 The starter turns the engine

-When the starter engages, the solenoid moves the starter pinion into engagement with the engine flywheel ring gear.
-The pinion rotates, and rotates the engine flywheel ring gear in turn.
+When the starter solenoid engages, the starter’s gear, or “bendix” moves out to engage the flywheel or flexplate of the engine, turning it over.
 The turning of the engine allows the fuel air-mixture to enter into the engine cylinders for combustion, starting the engine.

-You can test your starter using an alternator/battery tester or voltmeter.
-A clicking noise when you turn the key is a good indicator of low battery voltage or that your starter is bad.
-Visually inspect your starter for signs of the problem.
+A clicking noise when you turn the key is a good indicator of low battery voltage that is sufficient enough to engage the relays, but not enough to turn the motor.
+Often times, you will hear a buzzing sound.
+This sound is your starter solenoid not fully engaging because of low or insufficient voltage.
+Or, in some cases, a click indicates that your starter has gone bad.
+In these cases, a visual inspection and/or removal and bench testing is needed, which AutoZone provides.
 If the starter is soaked with oil contamination and requires replacement, be sure the oil leak is repaired to prevent damage to the replacement starter.

 The accessory belt or serpentine belt drives the alternator